mmehnert/gitosis-send-mail-hook/README.txt

 gitosis-send-mail-hook

-This is a script that should make it possible to inform all persons that have write acces to a gitosis-managed repository upon changes via the post-receive-email script.
+This is a script that should make it possible to inform all persons that have acces to a gitosis-managed repository upon changes via the post-receive-email script.

 Change